mbrner/simulation_scripts/README.md

 $ python simulation_scripts.py -s "step" "path_to_config_yaml"
 ```

-or is installed with pip:
+or if installed with pip:
 ```
 $ simulation_scripts_write -s "step" "path_to_config_yaml"
 ```